riotrah/scripts-disconnect/Disconnect Script.md

 	R

-Thanks, that's... what I aspire to.
-That was a lot, L.
+Maybe I'm feeling a little more inspired to.
+That was messed up, L.

 	L sighs
 	L